-Depending on the property valuation limit set in Louisiana, certain residential property including the land it sits on valued at up to $35,000 is exempt from bankruptcy in Louisiana.
+Depending on the property valuation limit set in Louisiana, certain residential property including the land it rests on valued at up to $35,000 is exempt from bankruptcy in Louisiana.
 The homestead exemption in Louisiana protects up to five acres of land if the home is in a town or up to 200 acres in a metropolitan area.
 Residents may be able to exempt the entire value of the home if obligations arise from a catastrophic injury or illness.
 Spouses cannot double the homestead exemption.